wearetheframers/frame-core-wip/examples/audio_transcription/README.md

 The `AudioTranscriptionPlugin` now includes an action to understand "intents" from transcriptions.
 This feature allows the Framer to listen for its name (as specified in the `FramerConfig`) and respond by playing a positive sound and starting to listen to the user, similar to how Alexa functions.
 This demonstrates how plugins can extend default behavior to create a more helpful assistant, and can be disabled or removed if not needed.

+## Sensitivity Adjustment Logic

+The `AudioTranscriptionPlugin` adjusts the sensitivity based on the average background noise level.
+The sensitivity is now calculated such that it increases (lower threshold to activate) when the background noise level is higher.
+This approach ensures that the system is more responsive to sounds in louder environments, which is particularly useful for capturing intents or transcriptions from possible dialog.
+The logic uses a logarithmic scale to map the noise level to a sensitivity range, providing a smooth transition in sensitivity adjustment.

+## Why Use Multiprocessing for Microphone Setup?

+In the `AudioTranscriptionPlugin`, the microphone setup process involves recording audio to analyze background noise and adjust sensitivity.
+Initially, this was done using a `ThreadPoolExecutor` to run the setup in a separate thread.
+However, this approach can still block the main execution if the thread is not managed properly, leading to a frozen application.

+To avoid this, we switched to using `multiprocessing.Process`.
+This allows the microphone setup to run in a completely separate process, ensuring that the main application remains responsive.
+This change is crucial for applications that require real-time processing and cannot afford to be blocked by setup tasks.

 ## Customization

 ### Custom Action Registry